In order for brands to prepare their websites for these changes, let’s break down what Google's page experience signals include.

 How to Prepare for this Change

 To get your website ready for this change, run an audit to determine how effectively it functions for users.
 You can begin by running a Core Web Vitals report to ensure the three core metrics – LCP, FID, and CLS – are performing well on your site.
 If you notice a “Poor” or “Needs improvement” status, you need to start optimizing.
 Receiving multiple scores of “good” on your Core Web Vitals report will help you achieve a greater user experience and can help improve your search ranking.
+Google is updating their ranking signals as part of their continued efforts to improve user experience.

 Data is a valuable tool that when optimized, can bring great insight to a business – large or small.
 With the page experience signals update comes the new Page Experience Report that provides insight on the user experience of your website’s visitors.
 However, this evaluation is currently only being used for mobile devices, which means desktop searches will not be included in this report.